 Waterwise community resources

-Local governments have an important role to play in raising community awareness about the need to use water wisely.
+In most communities, the council is the local water service provider.
+Because of this, local government has an important role to play in raising community awareness about the need to use water wisely.

-Water service providers can contribute to educational activities about water-related topics.
+Local governments can contribute to educational activities about water-related topics.
 Many local governments operate tours of their water and wastewater treatment plants.

 You can use these resources for ideas when organising activities for school students: